Q: At what stage of pregnancy should I do an antenatal course?

 A: Although we certainly don’t shy away from talking about pregnancy, birth and new motherhood honestly and in a good amount of detail, we pride ourselves on ensuring that our classes aren’t overly medicalised and are palatable even for the squeamish.
 Of course if you think we need to tone it down further or you’d like us to bear your specific worries in mind then please let us know.

-Q: Why should i do a private antenatal course?
+Q: Why should I do a private antenatal course as well as my free NHS classes?

 A: The NHS free antenatal classes are a fantastic resource and a great place to start your antenatal education.
 But, restricted by their length and funding, they are not intended to deliver the breadth and detail in terms of antenatal education that a private course will provide.
 They are also not designed to provide the social network that a private antenatal course can, again thanks to the longevity of the courses.